uniuuu/signaling-dockerized/README.md

 signaling:/opt/signaling-dockerized# cd ~
 signaling:~# rm -rf /opt/signaling-dockerized/
 ```
-Maybe you also want to delete the container images - `docker images -a` and `docker rmi -f <image>` will help you doing this.
-And you may also want to use `docker system prune`, but be careful: this could also delete stuff from other containers, e.g. unused volumes or something.
+Maybe you also want to delete the container images - `docker image prune -a` will help you doing this.
+And you may also want to use `docker volume prune` and `docker system prune`, but BE CAREFUL: this could also delete stuff from other containers, e.g. unused volumes or something.

 ### "Why shouldnt i use the docker-compose stack from the original nextcloud-spreed-signaling maintainer?"
 In my opinion it is clearly unsafe and outdated.
 Just take a look in the Dockerfiles and you will see what i am talking about.
 Further more, nearly all processes in the containers are running as root and there are no security improvements like dropped capabilities or read only.